 Redwork e-Books Currently Available

-information!
-The photo shown here is the cover of the original book, not the CD-ROM. $19.95 plus
+of great information!
+The photo shown here is the cover of the original book, not the CD-ROM.

+present CD cover.
 Originally, the design was found on an antique Redwork quilt.
-First published in 2002 as Redwork
+First published in 2002 as Redwork Renaissance,

 Bluework Designs on CD-ROM

-Yellow Work Embroidered Quilt - Pattern (pdf = electronic file sent by e-mail)
+Yellow Work Embroidered Quilt - Pattern (This will be an electronic file sent via e-mail)

 Antique Redwork Designs from New Hampshire - CD-ROM

 This is a collection of more than 200 designs traced (by Patricia Cummings) exactly as found on an antique quilt top and a quilt,

 that were both originally made in New Hampshire or found their way here.
 The only provenance information is located by the